This statement is in constant flux and edit but tries incapsulate reflections on my practice as of now. This will hopefully change with each new work.

 As an educator Coble supports other in considering the complexity, potential and power that their work can hold.
 Methods of play, experimentation, failing, re-examining, and re-contextualizing are used to challenge and support a mode of working that translates into their own artistic practice and visual language.
 Coble also challenges them to question their praxis and aesthetics, re-invent themselves, expand outside of what they see as safe and familiar and to give themselves the freedom to experience an energy of making art that may not always be comfortable.

-Coble currently lives in Gothenburg, Sweden and is a Senior Lecturer in the Fri Konst, MFA Program at Valand Academy of Art, Gothenburg University.
+Coble lives in Gothenburg, Sweden and is a Senior Lecturer in the Fri Konst, MFA Program at Valand Academy of Art, Gothenburg University.